renderpci/dedalo/Readme.md

 Dédalo have two updates procedures:

 1. Update the code files (php, js, css, html, etc)
-	a.
-Make backup of all files.
+	-  Make backup of all files.
-	b.
-Download the new files and change the files in your server
+	-  Download the new files and change the files in your server
-	c.
-You need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php).
+	-  You need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php).
 If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

 2. Update the structure with the sections, components, list, etc
-	a.
-Do the first update step
+	-  Do the first update step
-	b.
-Log-in as "superuser-developer"
+	-  Log-in as "superuser-developer"
-	c.
-You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation of the app language) button, press the info button to go "admin utils"
+	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation of the app language) button, press the info button to go "admin utils"
-	d.
-Press the "import structure" button, if all go well you will see a "green" alert.
+	-  Press the "import structure" button, if all go well you will see a "green" alert.
-	e.
-Log-out and log-in with normal admin user.
+	-  Log-out and log-in with normal admin user.
-	f.
-Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.
+	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

 **SERVER SYSTEM**